Contact 0 805 035 100 (free call)

 The time it takes to charging an electric vehicle is extremely relative and depends on a number of factors such as the capacity of the vehicle’s battery, the current charge level of the battery (the lower the charge level, the longer it will take to charge), the power in kW of the charging station or the connector used, and the quality of the cable you use if the station does not have one.
 All of this can vary from 15 minutes to several hours of charging time for your electric vehicle.

-After having passed the same card used to launch the charging session or after having tried to stop the session via the web page, you are unable to stop your session, call 0 805 035 100 (free call).
+After having passed the same recharge card used to launch the charging session or after having tried to stop the session by entering the last 4 digits of your credit card via the web page, you are unable to stop your session, call 0 805 035 100 (free call).